Your career starts here.

 Travel: Costs associated with travel are the responsibility of the student, both during the didactic and clinical years.
 While expenses relating to this can vary greatly, the student should be prepared for potential expenses of approximately $1,800-$3000 annually.

 Health insurance: All full-time students are required to have health insurance.
-You’ll need to provide proof of insurance at registration, or you can purchase plans through Union College for $2,527.
+You’ll need to provide proof of insurance at registration, or you can purchase plans through Union College for an annual fee of $2,038.
 Prices vary year-to-year.
 For more information contact Student Services (402.486.2507).

 More about housing, eating and payments.